Skip to content

 4. If it works, re-enable your antivirus and add Outlook.exe to its exclusion list.

-In my experience, Kaspersky’s email scanning feature caused 0x80048002 on three separate test machines.
-Disabling only the email scanning component (not the entire antivirus) fixed it without leaving the system unprotected.
+Kaspersky’s email scanning feature is a frequent cause of 0x80048002.
+Disabling only the email scanning component (not the entire antivirus) usually fixes it without leaving the system unprotected.
 The CNET antivirus guide recommends checking your security software’s Outlook compatibility settings before disabling protection entirely.

 #Safe Mode and Add-In Troubleshooting